VelocityVMM/Velocity/docs/APISPEC-1.0.md

 }
 ```

-- `401 - Unauthorized`: The current user is not allowed to create new groups
+- `403 - Forbidden`: The current user is not allowed to create new groups

 - `409 - Conflict`: A group with the supplied `groupname` does already exist